 - how often you need to have antenatal visits.

 You’ll most likely see them every 4 weeks until 28 weeks, then fortnightly until 36 weeks and then weekly until your baby’s born.
 Your obstetrician or midwife may ask you to visit more often if you have other health conditions, a multiple pregnancy or past obstetric problems.

 If you have problems or concerns at any time during your pregnancy, you can call your obstetrician, midwife or the hospital immediately for advice.

-During your pregnancy, your obstetrician or midwife will recommend a number of screening tests to check your baby’s health.
+During your pregnancy, your obstetrician or midwife will recommend screening tests to check your baby’s health.
 Their testing recommendations will depend on your individual risk factors.

 Your obstetrician or midwife will usually order an ultrasound in the first 3 months of pregnancy to help determine your due date.
 In the second trimester, you may have an ultrasound to check your baby’s development and to assess the location and size of the placenta.
-Sometimes a third ultrasound is done in the third trimester to check your baby’s growth, amniotic fluid level and the position of the placenta.
+Sometimes, an ultrasound is done in the third trimester to check your baby’s growth, amniotic fluid level and the position of the placenta.

 Nuchal translucency scan